Railway electrification in Australia: Electrification systems

-Electrification of Melbourne routes was considered as far back as 1896, and in 1903 and 1907.
-In 1908, British engineer Charles Merz of Merz and McLellan recommended a 200 km system to St Kilda, Port Melbourne, Sandringham and Broadmeadows using 800 V DC from a third rail.
-However his later 1912 report recommended from overhead catenaries, although at the time the system was not used anywhere in the world.
-This proposal was approved, and his firm was appointed to supervise the work.
-Conversion to DC was by rotary converters, but Melbourne extensions in the 1920s from Croydon and Ringwood used mercury arc rectifiers.
+Electrification of the Melbourne suburban rail network was considered as far back as 1896, and again in 1903 and 1907.
+In 1908, British engineer Charles Merz, of Merz and McLellan, recommended the use of a 200 km system to electrify the St Kilda, Port Melbourne, Sandringham and Broadmeadows lines, using 800 V DC from a third rail.
+However, his later 1912 report recommended using delivered by overhead catenaries although, at the time, that system was not used anywhere in the world.
+The proposal was approved, and Merz's firm was appointed to supervise the work.
+The AC line voltage was converted to DC using rotary converters placed at strategic locations along the lines.
+In the 1920s, mercury arc rectifiers began to be used instead.

-Electrification of the Sydney network had been recommended by a Royal Commission in 1909, and in the Bradfield plan of 1915.
-John Bradfield recommended using 1,500 V DC, and this was supported by a conference of Railway Commissioners in 1922 who were anxious to avoid a repeat of the different track gauges used in each state.
-By this time, the 1,500 V DC system was used on railways in England, the Netherlands, France and America.
-The same system was also recommended for the Brisbane suburban system in 1947-1950, although this proposal was abandoned in 1959.
+Electrification of the Sydney network had been recommended by a royal commission in 1909 and, in his 1915 plan, engineer John Bradfield recommended using 1,500 V DC.
+In 1922, that was supported by a conference of the state railway commissioners, who were anxious to avoid a repeat of use of different track gauges in the various states.
+By that time, the 1,500 V DC system was in use on railways in England, the Netherlands, France and the US.
+The same system was also recommended for the Brisbane suburban system in 1947-1950, although that proposal was abandoned in 1959.

-In the 1950s with the standardisation of Australian industrial power generation at 50 Hz, Melbourne substations were converted to 50 Hz within the life of the 25 Hz power station at Newport (originally of 60 MW output).
-In Sydney, the substations were converted between 1960 and 1963.
+In the 1950s, with the standardisation of Australian power generation at a frequency of 50 Hz, the Melbourne substations were converted to 50 Hz within the life of the 25 Hz Newport Power Station, which had been opened in 1918 to supply power for the Melbourne rail electrification.
+Sydney substations were converted between 1960 and 1963.

 New South Wales

 Rail electrification in Sydney commenced in 1926 (see Sydney electrification).
 From 1956, regional lines, to a radius of approximately 160 km around Sydney, were progressively electrified.
 The entire Sydney metropolitan area, and the intercity lines to Kiama (south), Lithgow (west) and Newcastle (north) are electrified, and services are provided by EMU trainsets.

+Although NSW did use electric locomotives from the 1950s onwards, this practice has largely ceased since privatisation of rail freight transportation.